Netanyahu hints at expanded war in Gaza but former Israeli military and spy chiefs object

 The new pressure on Netanyahu came as Gaza's Health Ministry said the Palestinian death toll had surpassed 61,000.
 Health officials reported new deaths of hungry Palestinians seeking food at distribution points.
 As desperation mounts, the Israeli defense body coordinating aid announced a deal with local merchants to improve aid deliveries.

-Former security officials speaking out included previous leaders of Israel’s Shin Bet internal security service, Mossad spy agency and the military.
+Among those speaking out were former leaders of Israel’s Shin Bet internal security service, Mossad spy agency and the military — and also ex-Prime Minister Ehud Barak.
 In a video posted to social media this week, they said far-right members of the government are holding Israel “hostage” in prolonging the conflict.

 Netanyahu's objectives in Gaza are “a fantasy," Yoram Cohen, former head of Shin Bet, said in the video.